APPLY TO MESSIAH

 Selection Criteria

 Suggestions for the purchase of library materials from all members of the Messiah Community (including retirees) are welcome.
-These are reviewed by librarians in consideration of financial and curricular needs.
+These are reviewed by librarians in consideration of financial, curricular, and co-curricular needs.

 Acquisitions Guidelines